R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 ## Assisted Configuration of Native Image Builds

-One way of generating the reflection and serialization configuration files is by using [native-image-agent](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/#assisted-configuration-of-native-image-builds).
+You can generate the reflection and serialization configuration files by using the [native-image-agent](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/#assisted-configuration-of-native-image-builds).
-The agent will track usage of dynamic features and generate the configuration files when run against a regular Java VM.
+This command will track the use of dynamic features and generate the configuration files when run against a regular Java VM.
+These configuration files are used later on to build an enclave.

-To ensure all the necessary classes/resources are included in the configuration files you should ensure all enclave code paths are executed, for example by writing extensive tests and running them in `mock` mode.
+To ensure that all the necessary classes/resources are included in the generation of the configuration files, and for Gradle to pick up all the configuration files:

-When placed under `enclave/src/main/resources/META-INF/native-image` the configuration files will be picked up by Gradle when building the `enclave` in `simulation`, `debug` or `release` modes.
+1. Execute all the enclave code paths by running extensive tests in `mock mode` with flags set up to place the configuration files in the path: `enclave/src/main/resources/META-INF/native-image`.
+2. Build the enclave in `simulation` mode.

+Later on, Gradle will automatically pick up all the configuration files when you run the enclave in any mode.

-Running the host through Gradle and/or JUnit tests while the agent is enabled will likely cause Gradle, JUnit or host classes to be present in the configuration files.
+Running the host through Gradle and/or JUnit tests while the agent is enabled, will likely cause Gradle, JUnit or host classes to be present in the configuration files.
 To avoid this you can configure [filters](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/#agent-advanced-usage) to ensure host code is excluded or you can run the host as an executable JAR and trigger enclave logic